Thank you Tiger Family

 - Communicate and reinforce the BEST of BC

 Social Distancing (6-ft ): BC Tigers Are Stronger Together Standing Apart.
-Modifying shared spaces –living, learning, working – with will include staggered seating and directional signage for traffic flow, we can continue to operate while maintaining a healthy physical distance.
+By modifying shared spaces –living, learning, working – with staggered seating and buffer zones, we can continue to operate, while still maintaining a healthy physical distance.

 Directional Signage and Reminders.
 Reminder will be placed throughout campus community on traffic flow, room capacity, sanitation and other reminders will be placed throughout campus to assist in navigating the “new” Tiger Nation flow.

 ZONE Check-in.
 According to guidelines from SCDHEC and CDC, daily check-ins are required for faculty, staff, students as well as visitors to campus.
-Details on Zone and Residential Hall health monitoring is outlined in this plan and compliance is mandatory.
+Zone and Residential Hall health monitoring is outlined in this plan and compliance is mandatory.

 Communication.
 We encourage faculty, staff and students to keep abreast of updates regarding our campus response to COVID-19 via the BC website, Tiger Portal, Omnialerts and emails.